 - The Tee Family and the HSA Group claim that they sold their plantations in Papua New Guinea and Papua, respectively.
 The sales happened after engagement by traders/refiners.
 The plantation companies’ present owners are not known since they are registered in secrecy jurisdictions.
 NGOs Environmental Investigation Agency (EIA) and Greenpeace submitted an RSPO complaint against HSA Group in October 2018 on the control/ownership and operational development of four palm oil plantation companies in Papua.
 As of April 2020, there had been little progress in resolving the complaint.
 Similar to BLD Plantation and Austindo, the Tee family and HSA Group have not yet developed recovery plans to compensate for their forest and/or peatland clearing.

 - Ciliandry Anky Abadi (owned by Martias, a business partner of Mr. Sulaidy) and a company related to Sawit Sumbermas Sarana (SSMS) continued their non-compliance with NDPE policies in 2019.
 For the most part, both companies no longer appear in the supply chains of traders/refiners with NDPE policies.
 In the first nine months of 2019, a new refinery company PT Citra Borneo Utama bought 86 percent of SSMS’ produce.
 The refinery is a related party of SSMS.

-Clarification: This report was updated on May 5 to reflect recent developments with Permata Hijau Group, which recently published its suppler list and established a grievance system.
+Clarification: This report was updated on May 5 and June 2 respectively to reflect recent developments with Permata Hijau Group and FGV Holdings.